 Women instead carry the full burden of procreation both in time and resources.
 Men can take care of their offspring, but women must.
 This means that women are far more concerned with securing help and resources than men.

-And that, my friends, is the core of female hypergarmy.
+And that, my friends, is the core of female hypergamy.

 Hypergamy and Monogamy

-From a reproductive point of view and in society with vast differences in resources it’s best for a woman to be the 10th wife of a king than the first wife of a king.
+From a reproductive point of view and in society with vast differences in resources, it’s best for a woman to be the 10th wife of a king than the first wife of a king (Kanazawa and Miller, 2007).

 It means that strict monogamy reduces the power of highly attractive and successful men.

 Because that super top guy could otherwise freely and openly have his own harem.

 Monogamy can increase the power of attractive women because there will be lots of pressure on their highly successful male counterparts to commit to her (plus the legal system helps them in case of separation).